wyne-ybanez/Scrapedeep/README.md

 ## Instructions

-Right now this version of scrapeheap is at it's infancy.
+Right now this version of scrapedeep is at it's infancy.
 Don't expect any fancy user interface.
 Just pop a URL in and expect results.
 Simple as that.

 &nbsp;